run-llama/llama-hub/loader_hub/azstorage_blob/README.md

 ## Usage

 To use this loader, you need to pass in the name of your Azure Storage Container.
 After that, if you want to just parse a single file, pass in its blob name.
-Note that if the file is nested in a subdirectory, the blob name should contain that, so like `subdirectory/input.txt`.
+Note that if the file is nested in a subdirectory, the blob name should contain the path such as `subdirectory/input.txt`.
+This loader is a thin wrapper over the [Azure Blob Storage Client for Python](https://learn.microsoft.com/en-us/azure/storage/blobs/storage-quickstart-blobs-python?tabs=managed-identity%2Croles-azure-portal%2Csign-in-azure-cli), see [ContainerClient](https://learn.microsoft.com/en-us/python/api/azure-storage-blob/azure.storage.blob.containerclient?view=azure-python) for detailed parameter usage options.

-Otherwise, you may specify a prefix filter or additional attributes if you only want to parse certain files in the Container, or a subdirectory.

 ### Using a Storage Accout SAS URL
 ```python